Last updated: 14 December 2022

 2.3 If you have any questions or concerns about our use of your data, then please contact us using the contact details provided at section 14 of this Privacy Notice (“How to contact us”).

 3.1 dunnhumby is a consumer data science company, headquartered in the U.K. but with group companies all around the world.
 Our products and services help retailers and brands analyse data in order to improve consumer experiences and build loyalty.

-4.1 Shopper Thoughts is a community for consumers to share experiences and thoughts on shopping via our website, mobile application, discussion boards, prize draws and surveys.
+4.1 Shopper Thoughts is a community for consumers to share experiences and thoughts on shopping via our website, discussion boards, prize draws and surveys.
 This helps retailers and brands to develop products and improve the shopping experience for their customers.
 Members benefit from participation by obtaining “Shopper Thoughts points" that can be redeemed for points and shopping vouchers of high-street and online retailers (for example, Tesco Clubcard points and Amazon vouchers).

 5.1 If you are a member of Shopper Thoughts, we may collect the following data about you: